Hạ Long Bay: Karst geomorphology value

-The third group is the marine notch caves that are a special feature of the karst of Hạ Long Bay.
-The dissolution process of sea water acting on the limestone and erosion by wave action crates notches at the base of the cliffs.
+The third group is the marine notch caves which're a special feature of the karst of Hạ Long Bay.
+The dissolution process of sea water acting on the limestone and erosion by wave action creates notches at the base of the cliffs.
 In advantageous conditions, dissolution of the limestone allows the cliff notches to be steadily deepened and extended into caves.
-Many of these at sea level extend right though the limestone hills into drowned dolines which are now tidal lakes.
+Many of these at sea level extend right through the limestone hills into drowned dolinas which are now tidal lakes.

 A distinguishing feature of marine notch caves is an absolutely smooth and horizontal ceiling cut through the limestone.
-Some marine notch caves had been not formed at present sea level, but old sea levels related to sea level changes in Holocene transgression, event to Pleistocene sea levels.
-Some of them passed preserved the development of old karstic foot cave in mainland environment or preserved the remnants of older phreatic caves.
-One of the most unusual features of Hạ Long Bay is the Bo Ham lake group of hidden lakes and their connecting tunnel – notch caves in Dau Be island.
+Some marine notch caves had not been not formed at present sea level, but old sea levels related to sea level changes in Holocene transgression, event to Pleistocene sea levels.
+Some of them preserved the development of old karstic foot caves in mainland environments or preserved the remnants of older phreatic caves.
+One of the most unusual features of Hạ Long Bay is the Bo Ham lake group of hidden lakes and their connecting tunnel – notch caves in Dau Be Island.
 From the island's perimeter cliff a cave, 10m wide at water level and curving so that it is almost completely dark, extends about 150m to Lake 1.
-Luon cave is on Bo Hon island and extends 50m though to an enclosed tidal lake.
+Luon Cave is on Bo Hon Island and extends 50m meters to an enclosed tidal lake.
 It has a massive stalactite hanging 2m down and truncated at the modern tidal level.
 It has passed through many stages in its formation.

 The karst landscape of Hạ Long Bay is of international significance and of fundamental importance to the science of geomorphology.
 The fenglin tower karst, which is the type present in much of Hạ Long Bay, is the most extreme form of limestone landscape development.
-If these karst landscapes are broadly compared in terms of their height, steepness and number of their limestone towers, Hạ Long Bay is probably second in the entire world only to Yangshou, in China.
+If these karst landscapes are broadly compared in terms of their height, steepness and number of their limestone towers, Hạ Long Bay is probably second in the entire world only to Yangshuo, in China.
 However, Hạ Long Bay has also been invaded by the sea so that the geomorphology of its limestone islands are, at least in part, the consequence of marine erosion.
 The marine invasion distinguishes Hạ Long Bay and makes it unique in the world.
 There are other areas of submerged karst towers which were invaded by the sea, but none is as extensive as Hạ Long Bay.